101digital/auth-user-component/README.md

 ```
 yarn add git+ssh://git@github.com/101digital/react-native-auth-component.git
 ```
+Make sure you have permission to access this repository

-Because <b>react-native-auth-component</> depends on some libraries, so make sure you installed all dependencies into your project.
+Because <b>react-native-auth-component</b> depends on some libraries, so make sure you installed all dependencies into your project.

 - Lodash: https://github.com/lodash/lodash